-- In a saucepan, bring the peach and sugar to a boil then simmer for 5 minutes.
+- In a saucepan, bring one diced peach and sugar to a boil then simmer for 5 minutes.

 - Add the barbeque sauce and bourbon and simmer for another 5 minutes.
 Puree the sauce with an immersion blender or regular blender and set aside.

 - Preheat the grill on medium high heat and grill the chicken for 3-5 minutes on each side.
-Then, brush BBQ sauce on the chicken and cook for 1 minute on each side.
-Repeat with one more coating of BBQ sauce.
+Then, brush bourbon peach BBQ sauce on the chicken and cook for 1 minute on each side.
+Repeat with one more coating of bourbon peach BBQ sauce.
 Chicken is fully cooked when is reaches 165°F.

-- While the chicken is resting, brush the peaches with BBQ sauce and grill for 1-2 minutes on each side.
+- While the chicken is resting, brush the remaining peaches with bourbon peach BBQ sauce and grill for 1-2 minutes on each side.
 Serve immediately with extra sauce on the side.